khalid-naami/khalid-naami.github.io/blog/2026-04-21-day-trading-0-dte-gex-flow.md

 *   **The Strategy:** In a normal market environment, the Put Wall acts as massive structural support.
 As the price falls toward it, dealers are forced to buy, creating a sharp intraday bounce.

 ### 3. The Gamma Flip (Zero-Gamma Pivot)
 The absolute most critical intraday level is the Zero-Gamma line.
 This is where dealer exposure flips.
+For a deeper look at why this happens, see our [guide on Open Interest and Options Flow](/blog/oi-volume-options-flow-liquidity-guide).
 *   **The Strategy:** If the index crosses below this line, intraday volatility will explode.
 This is the moment to stop trying to catch the bottom and instead buy 0DTE Puts, riding the negative dealer hedging flow downward.

 ![0DTE Gamma Exposure Analysis](/img/zero-dte-gex-v2.webp)